 Death Camas: “This is the variety which grows about Victoria in company with the real Camas; it also occurs quite commonly in the open parts of the Province… Both have the same grass-like leaves as the ordinary edible Camas, but are to be distinguished by the colour of the flowers, the former being of a yellowish-white, whilst those of the edible Camas are blue.
-Nevertheless, care has to be exercised by the natives in digging up the bulbs of the edible Camas on account of the resemblance of the bulbs.
+Nevertheless, care has to be exercised by the First Nations people in digging up the bulbs of the edible Camas on account of the resemblance of the bulbs.
 This is a well-known poisonous plant both to human beings and animals, the poison being contained both in the leaves and bulbs… Experiments in the United States show the poison to be an alkaloid related to the violent poison of hellebore.
 One-fiftieth of a grain killed a frog in two minutes.
 The dose of strychnine fatal to a frog is twice that amount.
 From this some idea of the intensely poisonous nature of the bulbs may be gathered.”

 Copyright Nancy Marguerite Anderson 2013/2014.
 All rights reserved.